nawaminp/nawamin-pannin-portfolio/README.md

 **Description:**

-An e-commerce platform for a Mediterranean restaurant in mobile apps with delivery and dine-in features, including options, side dishes, and more.
+An e-commerce platform for a Mediterranean restaurant, featuring mobile apps with delivery and dine-in options, including customizable choices, side dishes, and more, integrated with Oracle NetSuite (Cloud ERP) for synchronization.

 **Responsibilities:**